414 Biomedical Research Tower

 From 2005-2009, Amanda was a Sallie Rosen Kaplen Post-Doctoral Fellow at the National Cancer Institute in the laboratory of Dr. Thomas Ried.
 During her time in the Ried lab, she utilized RNA interference screening techniques followed by microarray analysis to elucidate genes that regulate the viability of colorectal cancer cells.

 In 2009, she began her independent career as the Walther Cancer Assistant Professor in the Department of Chemistry and Biochemistry at the University of Notre Dame and was promoted to the Charles L. Huisking Associate Professor in 2015.
 She has been recognized with a NSF CAREER award (2014), a Society for Analytical Chemists of Pittsburgh Starter Grant Award (2011), and a Rising Star Award from the American Chemical Society (2016).
-Amanda moved her research program to the Department of Chemistry and Biochemistry at The Ohio State University in January 2018.
+Amanda moved her research program to the Department of Chemistry and Biochemistry at The Ohio State University in January 2018 and was awarded the Presidential Early Career Award for Scientists and Engineers (PECASE) in 2019.
+In 2020, she was awarded a Fulbright Scholar Award and will spend a semester as a Visiting Professor at the Maastricht MultiModal Molecular Imaging Institute at Maastricht University in the Netherlands.

 Our research interests lie at the intersection of analytical chemistry and chemical biology, with a focus on cancer biology.
 Cancer is a complex disease, requiring sophisticated and systematic strategies to deliver knowledge that will lead to improved treatment options for patients.
 Individuals trained in a wide range of scientific topics and possessing a substantial breadth of knowledge are best positioned to tackle this challenge.
 In the Hummon Research Group, we develop analytical methods to evaluate both the transcriptome and the proteome in cancer cells, while exploring the deregulation in cancer-associated signal transduction pathways.